Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 9? [Spoilers]

 Camila has not talked to anyone besides Tony, but TJ Lavin comes in for the nominations.
 Before getting to them, Leroy calls out Camila and asks if she has anything to say about her actions the night before on The Challenge XXX.
 Leroy handles this very well and very maturely.
 Camila cries and apologizes and they work it out, but Leroy says he will remember this.

-We finally get to the nominations, as Camila and Tony have to make their nominations.
+Camila and Tony then make their nominations.
 They vote to send Nicole and Nelson into The Presidio.
 The losers from the previous challenge will face the double cross and take on Nicole and Nelson.

 Not the best timing for us #thechallengexxx pic.twitter.com/5PUsyC4DUe